czofficial/nd00333-capstone/README.md

     }
 )
 ````
-As I put no effort into the training of the RandomForest, I didn't leave the model much of a choice here: Max depth only 5, min split only 2 or 5 and min leaf only up to 5.
+As I put no effort into the training of the Random Forest, I didn't leave the model much of a choice here: Max depth only 5, min split only 2 or 5 and min leaf only up to 5.
 One word to the RandomParameterSampling Class: It defines random sampling over a hyperparameter search space.

 ### Results
 The results were somewhat as expected.
 At the end, the model only trained for about 5 minutes (compared to AutoML with around 15 minutes).
 Mean average error was 4.100 British Pounds.
-Not the worst, but also not the best compared to AutoML.\n
+Not the worst, but also not the best compared to AutoML.

 Here are the chosen parameters of the best model:
 ````